needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 9. Save (Ctrl/Cmd + S) and test that the code is run when you reach that tutorial page in a tutorial

-## Using the standard TutorialCallbacksHandler
+## Using the CommonTutorialCallbacksHandler

-IET comes with a default `TutorialCallbacksHandler` that can be found in the package's folder and is currently named `CommonTutorialCallbacksHandler`.
-This handler already exposes some common methods that you'll probably find useful when Authoring a tutorial.
+IET comes with a `CommonTutorialCallbacksHandler` asset which contains some commonly needed utility functions for authoring tutorial logic.
 You can use this in combination with the other handlers that you define in the project.

 ![](images/index031.png)
-This ensures that the user follows the instructions of the tutorial by meeting completion criteria.

 **Use case**